Real-VeerSandhu/Distributed-Serving-Engine/README.md

 # Distributed Inference Engine

-> Lightweight, vanilla-Python prototype showing patterns and building blocks for distributed AI inference: KV cache management, disaggregated inference, batching, sharding, and runtime optimizations.
+This project is a lightweight, vanilla-Python prototype showing patterns and building blocks for distributed AI inference: KV cache management, disaggregated inference, batching, sharding, and runtime optimizations.

 ---